Superhuman effort wins Grand Prix for Channel 4

-The winner of the Film Grand Prix for 2017 is ‘We’re The Superhumans’, entered by Blink Productions and 4Creative London on behalf of UK broadcaster Channel 4.
+The winner of the Film Grand Prix for 2017 was ‘We’re The Superhumans’, entered by Blink Productions and 4Creative London on behalf of UK broadcaster Channel 4.

 The visually stunning three- minute film was created to promote Channel 4’s cover- age of the 2016 Rio Paralympic Games.
 It followed an equally brilliant earlier piece called Superhumans, created for the broadcaster’s coverage of the London 2012 Paralympics.
 Both pieces are widely acknowledged to have changed the way people feel about disability.